talaviad/SmartHouseServer/README.md

 * Make sure the 'Database' folder in the same folder as the jar file
 * Run it with some port number

- Pay attention, I entered the **5555** port automatically by eclipse.

 Some notes: